 - Once the mixture has completely melted, remove the pan from the heat and stir in the oat mixture, stirring well until the oats are coated in the butter-syrup.

 - Spoon the mixture into the prepared tin and press it down well with a metal spoon, making sure you get into the corners and it looks even.
 Bake for 25-30 minutes or until the flapjack is starting to turn golden brown around the edges.
-It will still be soft in the middle but will crisp up when it cools.
+It will still be soft in the middle but crisp up as it cools down.
+They usually take 25 minutes on the dot in my oven, you might find they need a little less time, or they may take 30 minutes.
+It depends on your oven.

 - Leave to cool in the tin for about 10-15 minutes, then mix together the tablespoon of marmalade and the boiling water.
 Brush over the warm flapjack.
-Allow the flapjack to cool for a further 15-20 minutes before cutting into squares (it's much easier to cut them while they are still slightly warm).
+Allow the flapjack to cool for 20 minutes before cutting into squares with a sharp knife (it's much easier to cut them while they are still slightly warm.)
+However, they will still be fragile, so leave them until they are completely cold.

 Notes